About me

 • Molecular dynamics simulations: RMSD, RMSF, radius of gyration, solvent accessible surface area, hydrogen bond analysis, per-residue energy decomposition, umbrella sampling, free energy perturbations.

-By leveraging these computational tools, I aim to uncover and optimize natural product-derived drug candidates with the potential to improve the lives of patients suffering from neurodegenerative diseases.
+By leveraging these computational tools, I aim to uncover and optimize natural product-derived drug candidates with the potential to improve the lives of patients.

 Programming language: Python, Bash